nmwsharp/geometry-central/docs/docs/surface/geometry/geometry.md

     Construct a new geometry for a mesh from known edge lengths.

-    The `edgeLengths` input is copied, and stored in the member `EdgeLengthGeometry::inputEdgeLengths`.
+    The `edgeLengths` input is copied, and stored in the member `EdgeLengthGeometry::edgeLengths` (inherited from `IntrinsicGeometryInterface`).

 ??? func "`#!cpp std::unique_ptr<EdgeLengthGeometry> EdgeLengthGeometry::copy()`"